Consensys/cakeshop/README.md

 # Cakeshop

+_Cakeshop_ is a set of tools and APIs for working with GoQuorum nodes, packaged as a Java web application archive (WAR) that gets you up and running in under 60 seconds.

+It provides tools for attaching to GoQuorum nodes, exploring the state of the chain, and working with contracts.

+Cakeshop is supported as part of [quorum-dev-quickstart](https://github.com/ConsenSys/quorum-dev-quickstart) which facilitates the deployment of Quorum networks using docker-compose.
+We encourage users interested in testing Cakeshop to use quorum-dev-quickstart.

 ![screenshot](docs/images/console.png "screenshot")

 ![screenshot](docs/images/sandbox.png "sandbox screenshot")

-## What is it?

-_Cakeshop_ is a set of tools and APIs for working with GoQuorum nodes, packaged as a Java web application archive (WAR) that gets you up and running in under 60 seconds.

-It provides tools for attaching to GoQuorum nodes, exploring the state of the chain, and working with contracts.

 ## Download